mnsaito/110920-pt-phase-2-project/README.md

 In this case, it is unclear what the intercept represents (since it is a property with 0 square feet of living space and a 0 square foot lot) but that property is expected to sell for \$19,007
  - Note: since the model uses the square root of the sale price, the intercept was squared to determine this value

-For each additional square footage of living space, we expect the sale price to increase by \$242
+Each additional square footage of living space is expected to increase the sale price by \$242

-For each additional square footage of lot space, we expect the sale price to decrease by \$0.02
+Each additional square footage of lot space is expected to increase the sale price by \$0.02

 p-values for intercept and coefficients are significant at an alpha of 0.05.
 Thus, this model finds that the relationship between sale price, living space and lot size is significant

 ### Assumptions of Linear Regression:
 ***Linearity***
 The null hypothesis is that the model is linearly predicted by the features.
 The alternative hypothesis is that it is not.
-Thus returning a high Rainbow p-value means that the current model does not violate the linearity assumption
+My base model returned a high Rainbow p-value.
+Thus, my base model does not violate the linearity assumption

 ***Normality***
 The null hypothesis is that the residuals are normally distributed.
 The alternative hypothesis is that they are not.
-Thus returning a p-value of 0 under the Jarque-Bera test means that the current model violates the normality assumption.
+My model returned a p-value of 0 under the Jarque-Bera test.
+Thus, my model violates the normality assumption.

 ***Homoscadasticity***
 The null hypothesis is homoscedasticity.
 The alternative hypothesis is heteroscedasticity.
-Thus returning a low F-statistic p-value means that the current model violates the homoscedasticity assumption.
+My model returned a low F-statistic p-value.
+Thus, my model violates the homoscedasticity assumption.

 ***Independence***
-VIFs are less than 5, so it is reasonable to say that we are not violating the independence assumption (i.e., the features are not too colinear).
+The VIFs in my model are less than 5, so it is reasonable to say that it does not violate the independence assumption (i.e., the features are not too colinear).

-Because this model violates both the normality and the homoscadasticity assumptions, there appears to be a link between the independent variables and the error term.
+Because my base model violates both the normality and the homoscadasticity assumptions, there appears to be a link between the independent variables and the error term.
 In other words, there is likely a feature missing from the model, which should be investigated further.

 ## Conclusion

 Based on my analysis:
- - The addition of an open porch will increase the sale price of a home by \\$23
+ - The addition of an open porch is expected to increase the sale price of a home by \$23
- - The addition of an enclosed porch will increase the sale price of a home by \\$1826
+ - The addition of an enclosed porch is expected to increase the sale price of a home by \$1826
- - The addition of both an open porch and an enclosed porch will increase the sale price of a home by \\$4972
+ - The addition of both an open porch and an enclosed porch is expected to increase the sale price of a home by \$4972
- - The conversion of a heating system to forced-air will decrease the sale price of a home by \\$2427
+ - The conversion of a heating system to forced-air is expected to decrease the sale price of a home by \$2427
- - The conversion of an attached garage to a bedroom will increase the sale price of a home by \\$6256
+ - The conversion of an attached garage to a bedroom is expected to increase the sale price of a home by \$6256

 I provide the following recommendations to the client:
+ - The conversion of an attached garage to a bedroom is expected to increase the sale price by \$6256, so I recommend the client consider this renovation.
+ - Both the addition of an enclosed porch, or the addition of both an enclosed porch and an open porch is expected to increase the sale price of a home by \$1826 and \$4972, respectively, so I recommend the client consider these renovations.
- - Although the addition of an open porch is expected to increase the sale price of a home, according to my model, it will only increase the sale price by \\$23, which is likely to be less than the cost of adding an open porch.
+ - Although the addition of an open porch is expected to increase the sale price of a home, according to my model, it will only increase the sale price by \$23, which is likely to be less than the cost of adding an open porch.
 Thus, I do not recommend adding an open porch to increase the sale price of a home.
- - Both the addition of an enclosed porch, or the addition of both an enclosed porch and an open porch is expected to increase the sale price of a home by \\$1826 and \\$4972, respectively, so I recommend this option be investigated further (i.e., the cost for adding these features should be evaluated to determine if it is worth the cost of the renovation).
- - The conversion to a forced-air heating system is expected to decrease the sale price of a home, so I do not recommend this renovation
+ - The conversion to a forced-air heating system is expected to decrease the sale price of a home, so I do not recommend this renovation.
- - The conversion of an attached garage to a bedroom is expected to increase the sale price by \\$6256, so I recommend this option be investigated further to determine whether it is worth the cost of the renovation

 ### Next Steps
  - As discussed in my Final Analysis Notebook, some anomolies were identified in the models that need to be investigated further
+ - If the client has a specific property in mind, I recommend that we target our analysis based on the specific property
- - Neighborhoods appears to have a significant effect on the sale price, so I recommend that the sale price be evaluated based on the neighborhood in which the property is located
+     - For example, neighborhoods appear to have a significant effect on the sale price, so I recommend that the sale price be evaluated based on the neighborhood in which the property is located
+     - If the property already includes an open porch, I recommend considering the effect of converting the open porch into an enclosed porch
- - Certain features are expected to increase the sale price of a home.
-I recommend investigating the cost for adding these features to determine whether the feature is worth the cost of the renovation
+ - I also recommend investigating the cost for the renovation to determine whether it is worth the investment
-     - for example, consider effect of converting open porch into an enclosed porch